zotonic/zotonic/doc/dev/contributing.rst

 Writing Commit Messages
 -----------------------

-The Zotonic commit convention are slightly based on `rebar's README
+The Zotonic commit convention are slightly based on `rebar’s README
 <https://github.com/basho/rebar>`_.

 Structure your commit message like this::